 Information about discards is sparse.
 The discard rate for elasmobranchs is high.
-This is partly due to a high bycatch of spurdog and skate species, mainly in Norwegian, Irish, and Faroe Island fisheries.
-Large skates are often landed whereas smaller species and individuals are almost always discarded; for spurdog decisions about landing vs discard are not quite as clear.
-The total discard weight is low in both pelagic and demersal fisheries.
+This is partly due to a high bycatch of spurdog (dgs.27.nea) and skate species, mainly in Norwegian fisheries.
+Large skates are often landed, whereas smaller species and individuals are almost always discarded; for spurdog decisions about landing vs. discard are not quite as clear.